galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 # Introduction
 {:.no_toc}

 In many eukaryotic organisms, such as humans, the genome is tightly packed and organized with the help of nucleosomes (heterochromatin).
 A nucleosome is a complex formed by eight histone proteins that is wrapped with DNA.
 If the DNA is transcribed into RNA, the DNA will be opened and loosened from the nucleosome complex (euchromatin).
 Many factors, such as the chromatin structure, the position of the nucleosomes, and histone modifications, play an important role in the organization and accessibility of the DNA.
-Consequently, these factors are also important for the activation and inactivation of genes. **Assay for Transposase-Accessible Chromatin with high-throughput sequencing ([ATAC-Seq](https://en.wikipedia.org/wiki/Transposable_element))** is a method to investigate the accessibility of chromatin and thus a method to determine regulatory mechanisms of gene expression.
-The method can help identify potential promoter regions including enhancers and silencers.
-A promoter is the potential start and regulatory site of the gene.
-An enhancer, often located in the promoter or the downstream area of the gene, can increase the transcription of a gene.
+Consequently, these factors are also important for the activation and inactivation of genes. **Assay for Transposase-Accessible Chromatin with high-throughput sequencing ([ATAC-Seq](https://en.wikipedia.org/wiki/ATAC-seq))** is a method to investigate the accessibility of chromatin and thus a method to determine regulatory mechanisms of gene expression.
+The method can help identify promoter regions and potential enhancers and silencers.
+A promoter is the DNA region close to the transcription start site.
+It contains binding sites for transcription factors that will recruit the RNA polymerase.
+An enhancer is a DNA region that can be located up to 1 Mb downstream or upstream of the promoter.
+When transcription factors bind it and contact a promoter region, the transcription of the gene is increased.
 In contrast, a silencer decreases or inhibits the gene's expression.

 ![ATAC-Seq](../../images/atac-seq/atac-seq.jpeg "Buenrostro et al. 2013 Nat Methods")

 In order to find accessible (open) chromatin regions, the genome is treated with an enzyme called Tn5, which is a transposase.
-A [transposase](https://en.wikipedia.org/wiki/Transposase) can bind to a [transposable element](https://en.wikipedia.org/wiki/Transposable_element), which is a DNA sequence that can change its position (jump) within a genome.
-Read the two links to get a deeper insight.
+A [transposase](https://en.wikipedia.org/wiki/Transposase) can bind to a [transposable element](https://en.wikipedia.org/wiki/Transposable_element), which is a DNA sequence that can change its position (jump) within a genome (read the two links to get a deeper insight).
 With the help of Tn5 we introduce adapters into the genome and concurrently, the DNA is sheared by the transposase activity.
+The read library is then prepared for sequencing, including PCR amplification and purification steps.

 As a result, we obtain reads from open chromatin regions.
 ATAC-Seq uses paired-end reads.
-That means, two reads with two different adapters span a certain distance.
-However, we also have reads from closed chromatin regions, that is to say, read pairs that span at least one nucleosome or more.
-As you can imagine these read pairs span a bigger distance than the read pairs from open chromatin regions.
-Thus, we can filter based on this distance in the analysis.
-After the Tn5 treatment, the read library is prepared for sequencing, including PCR amplification and purification steps.
+That means, two reads with two different adapters sequencing the extremities of a fragment which spans a certain distance.
+However, we also have fragments that span one nucleosome or more.
+As you can imagine, these fragments span a bigger distance than most of the fragments from open chromatin regions (with no nucleosome).
+Thus, we can filter the reads based on this distance in the analysis.

 ## Data
 In this tutorial we will use data from the study of [Buenrostro et al., 2013](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3959825), the first paper on ATAC-Seq.
 The data is from a human cell line of purified CD4+ T cells, called GM12878.
 The original dataset had 2 x 200 million reads and this would be too big to process in a training session.
 So, we downsampled the original dataset to 200,000 randomly selected reads.
-We also added about 200,000 reads pairs that will map to chromosome 22 to have a good profile on a chromosome, similar to what you might get with a typical ATAC-seq sample (2 x 20 million reads in original fastq).
-Furthermore, we want to compare the predicted open chromatin regions to known binding sites of a transcriptional repressor called [CTCF](https://en.wikipedia.org/wiki/CTCF).
-This will help us to find sites that are potential silencer regions.
-For that reason, we will download predicted sites of CTCF from ENCODE (ENCSR361KVZ, dataset ENCFF049IPS).
+We also added about 200,000 reads pairs that will map to chromosome 22 to have a good profile on this chromosome, similar to what you might get with a typical ATAC-seq sample (2 x 20 million reads in original fastq).
+Furthermore, we want to compare the predicted open chromatin regions to known binding sites of a well-known DNA-binding protein implicated in 3D structure: [CTCF](https://en.wikipedia.org/wiki/CTCF).
+This protein binds between 15 and 40 thousand sites genome-wide and thus generate a region of open chromatin around it.
+It can be used as a positive control for good quality of ATAC-Seq.
+For that reason, we will download binding sites of CTCF identified by ChIP in the same cell line from ENCODE (ENCSR000DZN, dataset ENCFF117WKK).

 > ### Agenda